luposdate3000/luposdate3000/README.md

 ## Usage and Compilation

 You can choose either the simple mode - and use intellij-IDE (and use only the standard (jvm-only) modules).
-The compilation in intellij is faster than the compilation on the commandline - due to the usage of caches.
-On the other hand exactly this caches can introduce Bugs in the database, which are not present in the code, due to false-negatives in the cache-detection.
-In the case of code-generation, the caches are used very badly - such that you have to clean them manually.

 [readme intelliJ-IDE](documentation/README-usage-compile-intellij.md)

-Or you may choose the advanced mode without IDE, which allows you to use all configurations.
+Or you may choose the commandline mode without IDE, which allows you to use all configurations.

 This describes how to compile the database itself (during development).